FataHoxha/ImageVirality/README.md

 # Virality+

 ## 1) Preprocessing: comment and caption cleaning step (removing digits, punctuation, lemmatization,...)
--> In both the cleaning phase be aware to check the correct path of the file in input and output
+-> be aware to check the correct path of the file in input and output.

 ### 1_clean_caption.py -> clean all the caption generated during through NeuralTalk.